evobe/evobe/Study Info/azure.md

 there are settings as well to scale up automatically when needed in those plans is something called azure compute units kinda gives an abstract on how to compare performance of deployments, scaling isn't disruptive, it can be done manually or automatically by rules needs scale in and scale out rules, doesn't drop the new instances automatically (on the premium plan it does)

 - *backups* - backups are automatic every one hour up to 30 gb, no linked DBs are backed up.
 Kinda like IIS.
 But can create own custom backups.
 - *network* - inbound, outbound and rules, source IP address for firewall rules, public IP address, can also have a custom domain.

 extras -- load balancers - allow for source port and ip, dest port and ip and protocol to be managed, options handled by session persistance, *none* - any machine can handle, it's off
 *client ip* - specifies that the same vm handle requests from same client ip *client ip and protocol* - specifies that the vm will handle the same ip and protocol source so another vm could possibly handle another protocol

 ### mod 16 - azure kubernetes

 kubernetes - 1 orchestration server and some nodes, runs on tops of a vm cluster  .. to do any work with containers needs a container tool like docker or something, can turn compiled programs into a container there is also the azure container app which manages the kubernetes cluster for you, by default accepts traffic on port 80 and azure provides the dns name as well. serverless platform that allows for less infrastructure while running containerized apps a specific container instance can also be created ready to upload code into, can see status of requests in containers - logs section, container workloads are usually triggered.

+### mod 16 - containers

+package of code including dependencies in one image and then that image can be deployed anywhere on any platform, az-104 doesn't ask q's about kubernetes 😊.
+container instances cannot be changed after creation in azure, need to be redeployed.
+MS pushes to use AKS which allows burstable scaling.
+**azure container apps** - serverless containers - without managing the infrastructure which containers instances do require - when creating the app the quick-start image defines the settings it'll need. a little more control given than container instances over what traffic it'll accept and whether it will scale or not, more tie ins with key vaults, authentication etc.

+### mod 17 - virtual network

+virtual machines and networks must match.
+ip address range can be changed after creation,
+to associate a private ip a private IP resource must be created and then associated with the virtual network
+to force traffic out of vm through the firewall need to create a user defined route or *route table* - use to route traffic to a certain area or firewall internally.  option to propagate routes is to associate this gateway with other subnets same firewall style as normal in classic mode.
+**wan** 2 or more offices that need to communicate and now using ms as a hub to connect, like a site to site vpn this whole part is just general networking, the most interesting part is everything is created in parts, the network is created, a firewall is created - specific routes (for proxies and directing traffic to the firewall) are a completely different resource, then the firewall can have rules managing NAT

+### mod 19 - virtual networking

+company has a few networks - need to communicate securely between different virtual networks, *peering* sets up relationship between the two .. this is configured within the virtual networks settings under peerings, and IP addressing space must not overlap. to work peering links must be configured on each network, it will ask which sub and network to peer to -- can use dropdown or resource ID
+what about global peering? - add a peer to a virtual network in another region of the world - difference between that and normal peering is - well it's just more expensive - costs go up
+gateway subnets - always named gateway subnet, virtual network gateway used in site to site or point to site, this one is a separate resource, there are maximums in point to site as well. they have a public address, they can be set to use BGP or two lines in an active active profile best to create one for each zone, once they're made separate virtual networks can be connected without peering - this is done within the gateway, inbound traffic is free outbound traffic costs money, powershell is the only way to do vnet to vnet connectivity across subscriptions

+### mod 20 -- dns

+azure does provide dns by default -- gives access to vms to other pcs and internet.
+azure private dns -- like a host file, only real in your network .. must have two labels (label.label) - exclusive to VMs
+2 types of dns zones - public and private dns zones - basically the same as every other resource - needs a label when you create a vm you can add dns zone to it
+public dns zones - for this need an actual domain name registered - you have to add ms namesevers to the registrars dns settings, can check if it's working by checking the SOA record. also need to add port 53 incoming traffic to the network security group associated with the vm
+to delegate a subdomain. abra.alexander.com rather than alexander.com - use a NS record
+only private dns zones can be registered automatically and virtual subnets can only be linked to private dns zones
+what I learned here - adding gateways for virtual networks is pretty straightforward.

+---

+### mod 21 secure access to virtual networks

+using NSG (network security groups) - i.e internet traffic should not reach this destination or allows traffic only on a port -- a separate resource created with a vm, but minimize this number - fewer the less management - harder to manage = less secure.
+nsgs are free - just need a location, region and name - default set of rules, allows local vnet traffic and an azure load balancer, all else is denied. it's a firewall style rule so goes top down.  the nsg needs to be attached to a network either a subnet or a interface card. done through the network interface for a vm.
+*application security group* - instead of listing IP addresses it's just a group (security objects)
+honestly I hate how they've broken down the firewall into it's separate parts in order to charge you more, ridiculous
+txt or mx records for verifying domains

+### load balancing

+a device that distributes internet traffic over multiple servers
+lots of different skus .. some are free, standard and other paid tiers allow more instances and configuration

+my final hot take on azure --- expensive. expensive. expensive.

+vm: 10.0.0.4
+fw: 10.0.1.4  52.191.7.142
+vm pub - 52.168.5.40

 DangerBoy
 JumpUp2Top33!